keichi/hpcmaspa17-pfanalyzer/src/3_proposal.md

 # Proposal

-## MPI Tracer
+## MPI Profiler

-To collect the communication patterns from MPI applications, we developed an MPI tracer.
+To collect the communication patterns from MPI applications, we developed an MPI profiler.

-Existing MPI performance analysis tools such as \mbox{Score-P}\ [@Knupfer2012], Vampir\ [@Knupfer2008] and Tau\ [@Shende2006] replace MPI functions with their When an application calls an MPI function, the tracer records the timestamp and arguments.
+Existing MPI performance analysis tools such as \mbox{Score-P}\ [@Knupfer2012], Vampir\ [@Knupfer2008] and Tau\ [@Shende2006] replace the standard MPI functions provided by MPI libraries with instrumented ones.
+Since this approach hooks function calls to MPI functions, it is unable to capture information on the internals of MPI implementations.
+This can be problematic when profiling MPI collective communication functions (MPI_Bcast, MPI_Allreduce, MPI_Reduce, _etc._).
+In general, collective communication functions are implemented as a combination of multiple point-to-point communication in MPI implementations.

-The problem of this design is that it cannot capture the actual communication of collective communications.
-Generally, MPI implementations realize collective communications with a series of point-to-point communications.
+MPI profilers based on hooking MPI functions cannot capture the occurrence of such underlying point-to-point communications.
+As a result, wrong communication patterns are obtained when profiling applications using collective communications.

-MPI tracers relying on hooking MPI functions cannot capture such underlying point-to-point communications.
-This can lead to wrong communication patterns for applications where collective communications are dominant compared to point-to-point communications.
+To solve this problem and accurately capture underlying point-to-point communication of collective communication, we utilize the MPI PERUSE interface\ [@Jones2006].

-To solve this problem and correctly capture every point-to-point communication, we utilize the MPI PERUSE interface\ [@Jones2006].
+\ [@Keller2006]

 \begin{figure}[htbp]
     \centering
     \includegraphics{tracer_block}
-    \caption{Block Diagram of MPI Tracer}
+    \caption{Block Diagram of MPI Profiler}
-    \label{fig:tracer-block}
+    \label{fig:profiler-block}
 \end{figure}

 \begin{figure}[htbp]